Preserving today’s immune cells for a better tomorrow.

-Immunotherapy cancer treatments are proven to help the body fight and overcome certain types of cancer.
-They are a powerful tool for our healthcare professionals, yet many people don’t know what immunotherapy is, how they can help ensure they have access to it, or what it can be used for.
-Let’s walk through the essentials and how HealthBanks can help.
+Cell therapy by definition is the transplantation of human cells to replace or repair damaged cells or tissue.
+One type of cell therapy that is currently being explored for treating cancer is called “Immunotherapy” which uses a person’s own immune system to fight cancer.
+Immunotherapy cancer treatments are proven to help the body fight & overcome certain types of cancer.
+They are a powerful tool for our healthcare professionals yet many don’t know what immunotherapy is, what it can be used for or how they can unlock access .
+Let’s walk through the essentials & how HealthBanks can help.

 - The cancer cells undergo genetic changes that make them less visible to the immune system.

 - The cancer creates proteins on their surface that turn off immune cells.

 - Cancer cells will change the healthy cells around the tumor so they interfere with immune system response of the cancer cells.

 - Immune checkpoint inhibitors are a type of pharmaceutical that blocks immune checkpoints.
 These checkpoints are part of your immune system’s response to ensure it doesn’t go too far in its attack.
 By blocking these checkpoints, the body can attack more aggressively.

 - Monoclonal antibodies are manufactured proteins designed to bind with specific targets on cancer cells.
 This makes the cancer cells more visible to the immune system so it will attack more aggressively.
 They are sometimes referred to as “therapeutic antibodies.”

 - Immunotherapy cancer vaccines where your immune system is boosted to respond better to cancer & work harder to fight it.

 - Immune system modulators enhance the body’s immune response against cancer.
 Depending on the treatment design, modulators can affect specific parts of your immune system or in its entirety.